 Every site starts with an idea.
 Once you know what you’ll be doing you’ll lay out the groundwork to complete what you’ve envisioned.
 Now it’s important to point out that we’ve taken some liberties with presumptions regarding how you’ll actually be going about completing your vision.

 To cover the most widespread array of cases, our assumptions are that you’ll be starting and managing the site mainly by yourself (at least in the beginning) i.e. no outsourcing – if you’ve hired someone to get things of the ground for you, chances are they know what they’re doing.
-Piggybacking off the first assumption, we guess you’ll be using WordPress as your platform of choice, since statistically it’s the most commonly used.
+Piggybacking off the first assumption, we guess you’ll be using WordPress as your platform of choice (and ultimately WordPress themes), since statistically it’s the most commonly used.
 Everything going further, from a purely technical standpoint (apps, plugins, widgets etc.), will be in reference to this.

 With that out of the way, we can concentrate on what we’ve been meaning to go over from the start, a coming soon landing page.